nextstrain/ncov/docs/customizing-analysis.md

 # Customizing analysis

 ## Changing parameters
-Each step in the [augur workflow](orientation-workflow.md) can be parameterized; these parameters are specified in `config.yaml` files.
+Each step in the [augur workflow](orientation-workflow.md) can be parameterized; these parameters are specified in `.yaml` files.

 We've provided reasonable default values for each step in the `defaults/parameters.yaml`; these are the same values the Nextstrain team uses for our analyses.

 We encourage you to take a few minutes to **skim through [the default config file](defaults/parameters.yaml).
 Although these default values should be fine for most users, it's helpful to get a sense for what options are available.**

-If you'd like to tweak the parameterization, **you can override any of these values by specifying them in the `my_profiles/<name>/config.yaml` file.
+If you'd like to tweak the parameterization, **you can override any of these values by specifying them in the `my_profiles/<name>/builds.yaml` file.
 Any values not overridden in this way will fall back to the default values.**
-Keeping build-specific parameters separate this way prevents mixups of settings between builds, and gives you a cleaner file to work with (rather than having to wrestle the _entire_ default config file).
+Keeping build-specific parameters separate this way prevents mixups of settings between runs, and gives you a cleaner file to work with (rather than having to wrestle the _entire_ default parameterization file).

 ## Adding a new place